-The highlight of our Spring Break 2K18 Southwest Adventure was definitely Carlsbad Caverns.
-We had been desiring to visit the national park for at least ten years now, and finally were staying close enough to make it a reality.
+The highlight of our Spring Break Southwest Adventure was definitely Carlsbad Caverns.
+We had been desiring to visit the national park since we found out about its existence about ten years ago, and finally were staying close enough to make it a reality.
 The three-hour drive from Ruidoso via Roswell was well worth it.
 Carlsbad Caverns was amazing.

 Carlsbad Caverns, located in the Chihuahuan Desert in the Guadalupe Mountains, is in my opinion, one of the natural wonders of the world.
 Formation of the caverns began over 4 million years ago as a result of millions of years of tectonic uplift exposing portions of an ancient reef.
 After another 3.5 million years, and over the course of 500,000 years, the cave’s intricate formations formed slowly from calcite-laden water dripping over the limestone and gypsum caves.
 The variety in the cave formations is just stunning.
 The caverns were impressively decorated with stalactites, stalagmites, and columns as one would expect in a cave, however, where water dripped slowly, fine soda straws formed, looking like delicate icicles glimmering in the faint light.
 We were also able to see curtain-like draperies and aragonite popcorn formations on cave walls.
 I’d say this is the only place where a popcorn ceiling looks good.